What Weeds Can Tell You About Your Garden

 When healthy, chickweed indicates tilled, fertile, nitrogen-rich soil.
 Chickweed often grows where the soil is cool and moist.
 Chickweed accumulates potassium, phosphorus and manganese which is released into the soil when it decomposes.
 Edible.
 Chickweed is sometimes used in salads.
 It is a source of vitamin C, B vitamins and minerals.

-Found in heavy, clay, compacted acidic soil, but also grows in fertile well-drained soil.
-The dandelion’s taproots bring up calcium, iron, and a host of other minerals from the deep soil.
+Dandelion is found in heavy, clay, compacted acidic soil, but also grows in fertile well-drained soil.
+Its taproots bring up calcium, iron, and a host of other minerals from the deep soil.
 The decomposing roots of dandelions produce humus.
 Flowering dandelions provide early spring pollen that attracts ladybugs and other beneficial insects to the garden.
-Edible.
-Dandelion leaves are sometimes used in salads.
-They are rich in beta carotene, vitamin C and vitamin A.

-Indicates waterlogged, poorly drained soils with increasing acidity.
+Dock indicates waterlogged, poorly-drained soils with increasing acidity.
 Docks have deep taproots that bring up calcium, potassium, phosphorus and iron, and help the soil structure.

 Horsetail (Equisetum)

-Grows in low lime, sandy, light, acidic soil.
+Horsetail grows in low-lime, sandy, light, acidic soil.
 Horsetail accumulates silicon, magnesium, calcium, iron and cobalt, which is released into the soil when it decomposes.
 Raising the pH and the fertility of the soil is the best way to eliminate horsetail from the garden.

-Grows in poorly drained, heavy clay soil or soil with a crusty surface.
-Quack grass has a net-like root system that can help control erosion on steep banks.
+Quack grass grows in poorly drained, heavy clay soil or soil with a crusty surface.
+This tenacious grass has a net-like root system that can help control erosion on steep banks.
 It accumulates silicon, potassium and other minerals.
 Quack grass contains certain insecticidal properties that cause nerve damage to slugs.
 Some people use finely chopped quack grass as a mulch to repel slugs (with the caution that too much of the mulch could damage plantings).

-Grows in acidic, low lime soil.
-Sheep’s sorrel can bring up calcium and phosphorus, minerals that alkalinize the soil.
+Sheep’s sorrel grows in acidic, low-lime soil.
+Sorrel can bring up calcium and phosphorus, minerals that alkalize the soil.
 Turning sorrel under makes these minerals available in the soil.

 Thistle is found in heavy, compacted soil.
 Its deep roots help break up the subsoil and bring up iron and moisture for use by shallow-rooted plants.
+The prickly leaves also contain nutrients, which are returned to the soil when composted.
 Canada thistle roots can penetrate as deep as 6 meters (20 feet) into the soil.

 Resources on Weeds: